-Ryoanji Temple - Ryoanji Temple is a Zen temple renowned for its garden, which features a dry, sand landscape with large rocks and smooth pebbles.
+Ryoanji Temple - Ryoan-ji Temple is a Zen temple renowned for its garden, which features a dry, sand landscape with large rocks and smooth pebbles.
 The garden has fifteen stones, cleverly arranged so that one rock is always hidden from view at any angle.
 Fifteen is considered the number of perfections; just as no individual is perfect, viewers are unable to see all the stones.
 It is a reminder of one's imperfect and limited perspective.

-Kinkakuji Temple (Golden Pavilion) - This Zen Buddhist temple sits over a 'mirror pond' in a classical garden of the 'go round' style.
+Kinkakuji Temple (Golden Pavilion) - This Buddhist temple sits over a pond in a classical garden of the 'go round' style.
 The top two floors are covered in pure gold leaf.
-The temple is an excellent example of the Japanese design principle of 'shakkei', meaning borrowed scenery, which connects the building with its wider setting.

-Day 7: Discover Nara & Osaka
+Day 10: Discover Nara